On S-Finite Measures and Kernels: Characterising S-finite Kernels

 Now, as $\mu(x)\ll\nu(x)$, it follows that also $\mu(x,[f=0])=0$.
-Finally, we note that in case $X$ is countable and discrete or $Y$ is standard Borel, we can apply the Radon-Nikod\'ym theorem for finite kernels (\citep[Theorem 1.28]{kallenberg2017random}), which lets us construct $f_n$ (hence $f$) uniformly for all $x\in X$ as the kernel RN-derivative $\dif \nu_n/\dif\mu$ to get that $f$ is jointly measurable in this case. \end{proof} In particular, we see that, for $X$ countable and discrete or $Y$ standard Borel, a kernel $\nu$ from $X$ to $Y$ is s-finite if and only if it is of the shape $\kact{\mu}{ f}$ for $\mu$ a subprobability kernel and $f:X\times Y\to[0,\infty]$ measurable.
+Finally, we note that if $X$ is countable and discrete or $Y$ is standard Borel, we can apply the Radon-Nikod\'ym theorem for finite kernels (\citep[Theorem 1.28]{kallenberg2017random}), which lets us construct $f_n$ (hence $f$) uniformly for all $x\in X$ as the kernel RN-derivative $\dif \nu_n/\dif\mu$ and hence $f$ is jointly measurable in this case. \end{proof} In particular, we see that, for $X$ countable and discrete or $Y$ standard Borel, a kernel $\nu$ from $X$ to $Y$ is s-finite if and only if it is of the shape $\kact{\mu}{ f}$ for $\mu$ a subprobability kernel and $f:X\times Y\to[0,\infty]$ measurable.